Verduno (CN), Italy

 The site is very wide (over 200,000 square metres) and stretches over the northern slope of the hill of Verduno.
-The construction will be isolated and surrounded by the cultivated land on the hill on which suburban housing have not as yet proliferated.
 The idea behind the construction of the Alba-Bra Hospital is based on an innovative concept of a horizontal, rectangular block that breaks away from the self contained units designed in previous years, and develops the principle of a mainly horizontal organization of space.
 In particular, this concept promotes intercommunication between wards, an easier adjustment to internal changes and better working conditions.
 All these improvements are also due to the fact that sunlight reaches all the areas of the building where personnel is stationed , which also leads to improved quality of services for patients.

 The general disposition of the Alba-Bra hospital and its functional organization are based on three very characteristic elements which are : the “rectangular Block”, “hospital gallery”and the “supported body”.
 The rectangular block is the most important part of the building.
 Its horizontal shape is in contrast with the important inclination of the ground.
 It is made of a series of horizontal slabs of different shapes that go from the 6th floor under the ground to the ground floor where are the medical-technical wards, the emergency rooms and the surgery hospitalization units.
 It is located at the sides of the “Hospital Gallery” which is the backbone of the building, a wide reception area that runs through the building from north to south.
 The Hospital Gallery functions as access to most of the wards and starts from a central vertical pole (staircases, lifts,lifts for stretchers and for goods).
 This is a fundamental element in the hospital’s organization and makes horizontal and vertical circuits easy to understand and paths easy to follow.
 Finally, the “Supported Body” is composed of two linear buildings that go from the second to the fifth floor above ground level.
 These are placed at the sides of the Gallery and host the specialized wards.
 The doctors’ areas are located in the middle of the structure, closely connected to the in-patients wards.